UC-Davis-molecular-computing/scadnano/README.md

 [Edge](https://www.microsoft.com/en-us/windows/microsoft-edge)
 planned in the future.

-2) scadnano designs, while they can be edited manually in scadnano, can also be created and edited by a well-documented Python scripting library ([download](https://github.com/UC-Davis-molecular-computing/scadnano-python-package)/[documentation](https://web.cs.ucdavis.edu/~doty/scadnano/docs/)), to help automate tedious tasks.
+2) scadnano designs, while they can be edited manually in scadnano, can also be created and edited by a well-documented Python scripting library ([download](https://github.com/UC-Davis-molecular-computing/scadnano-python-package) / [documentation](https://web.cs.ucdavis.edu/~doty/scadnano/docs/)), to help automate tedious tasks.

-A secondary goal is that the file format should be easily readable, to help when debugging scripts.
+A secondary goal is that the file format should be easily human-readable (see example below), to help when debugging scripts or interfacing with other software.

 This document does not assume any familiarity with cadnano, although some parts explain slight differences between cadnano and scadnano for the benefit of those who have used cadnano.